ericcwlaw/simple-proxy/README.md

 }
 ```

-In case you want to bypass and use the proxy to detect hyper-v VM in Windows directly, you can replace proxy-config.json with proxy-config-hyperv.json.
+In case you want the proxy to detect hyper-v VM in Windows directly, you can replace proxy-config.json with proxy-config-hyperv.json.

 There are 2 sample proxy config JSON files: